 He is considered to be the most distinguished stamp collector in America.
 She was the first woman to be appointed as judge for an international philatelic exhibition.
 She became the first American woman to sign the Roll of Distinguished Philatelist and was also appointed to the jury of the London International Stamp exhibition.

 Celebrity stamp collectors

-Ronnie Wood, the lead guitarist of The Rolling Stones became a renowned stamp collector after his alcohol rehabilitation therapy.
+He is the lead guitarist of The Rolling Stones, became a renowned stamp collector after his alcohol rehabilitation therapy.
 Wood collects rare stamps and often makes them his subjects in painting.

 Traveling around during tournaments and endorsement deals gave her a chance to gather stamps from other countries.